picavenas/csv_filter_god/README.md

 Usage
 Start the Streamlit application by running the following command: bash
-Copiar código
+Copy códe
-streamlit run search4genre.py
-Access the application through your web browser.
+streamlit run search4genre.py (mac) python -m streamlit run search4genre.py (windows) Access the application through your web browser.
 Follow the instructions on the Streamlit interface to:

 Upload a CSV file.